JiaweiZhuang/old_cloud_GC/README.md

 You will be able to finish a short GEOS-Chem simulation successfully in this tutorial, to get a feeling of cloud computing.
 A more pracitical tutorial for moderate simulations will also be available soon.
 However, for long-term, data-intensive simulations, there are much more to discuss.
 See [Future Plans](#future-plans-and-possible-directions) for more information.

-This project is still at is very beginning and any feedback will be appreciated.
+This project is still at its very beginning and any feedback will be appreciated.

 #### Step 1: sign up an Amazon Web Service(AWS) account
 Go to <br />